berylliumsec/nebula/README.md

 - Storage: A minimum of 50GB is required.

+- RAM: A minimum of 16GB RAM memory is required

-- Graphics Processing Unit (GPU): While not mandatory, having at least 4GB of GPU memory is recommended for optimal performance.
+- Graphics Processing Unit (GPU): While not mandatory, having at least 8GB of GPU memory is recommended for optimal performance.

 **Docker based distribution requirement(s)**